kmsmith137/ch_frb_l1/doc/install.md

   You might need to upgrade your cython, since bonsai currently requires a very recent cython (I know that cython 0.24 works, and cython 0.20 is too old).

-- libhdf5.
-I had to build this from source, since bitshuffle requires 1.8.11 or later, and the package managers (yum, brew) wanted to install an earlier version.
+- libhdf5. **Currently, the pipeline requires HDF5 version 1.8.11 or later,
+  but does not work with version 1.10.x.
+This will be fixed eventually!**

+  Given these version constraints, I needed to build libhdf5 from source (note that yum and homebrew want to install a version which is too old).
 The following worked for me (assuming no root privileges):
   ```
   wget https://support.hdfgroup.org/ftp/HDF5/current18/src/hdf5-1.8.19.tar.gz
   tar zxvf hdf5-1.8.19.tar.gz